TOMA LANDAI MASKS, Guinea

 TOMA, LANDAI MASKS, Guinea

 These brooding, often quite large, masks represent a forest spirit, Landai.
-They were used by the men's Poro Society to initiate boys into manhood.
+Masks like these were used by the men's Poro Society to initiate boys into manhood.
 The masks, in what was often a frightening ritual for the boys, would symbolically swallow the boy, who would then re-emerge as a man.
 The masks were worn with a large raffia costume.
 Most have a flat face, the traditional beaked nose, jaws of teeth, protruding brow and horns.
-Despite their appearance most of these Toma masks show no evidence of age or use and were probably made to be sold.

 GO TO TOMA SCULPTURE PAGE